diyscif/diyscif/scif-thesis.md

 regularly to limit the effective window of a compromise.
 Tools for bug sweeping include spectrum analyzers, non-linear junction detectors, line analyzers, and lens finders.
-By carefully combining the use of these different tools it should be possible to locate any active transmitters, passive transmitters, devices' built-in semiconductor components, and compromises of installed lines.
+By carefully combining the use of these different tools it should be possible to locate any active transmitters, passive transmitters, listening devices' built-in semiconductor components, and compromises of installed lines.

 To detect active transmitters in the protected space it is necessary to make use of a spectrum analyzer.
 These devices are designed to capture and analyze